sententia/Cordova-Clone/README.md

 Cordova-Clone
 =============

 This is a clone of the Cordova/Phonegap API.
 Well, Desktop Clone.
 See, there isn't much support for Debugging Phonegap/Cordova Applications, so the Cordova-Clone was born.
-This not a substitue for actual device testing, however it is more of a development time booster.
+This is not a substitue for actual device testing, however it is more of a development time booster.
 The beauty in developing for the web is the turn around.
 The constant building and testing which you see with phone SDKs can be a drag.
 If you have the entire Cordova/Phonegap API built into the browser you can then iron out majority of the bugs before it even hits the phone for actual play.

 ## Advantages
 * Perform all the natural calls as you would with a real device